cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 JSON-RPC API updates
 --------------------

-The JSON-RPC API was extended significantly, and now supports sending transactions of any transaction type, and the creation of raw Omni transactions.
+The JSON-RPC API was extended significantly, and now supports sending transactions of any transaction type, and the creation of raw Zus transactions.

-Several new API calls are available to retrieve information about unconfirmed or confirmed Omni transactions, and the state of the system.
+Several new API calls are available to retrieve information about unconfirmed or confirmed Zus transactions, and the state of the system.

 Please see the JSON-RPC API documentation for more details: